FonchinChen/ArtisticTransformer/README.md

 * User provides an image
 * A detailed textual description is extracted from the given image using OpenAI's multimodal GPT-4 model
 * User selects the desired effect/style from a given list
-* The extractd text and the given style are combined and given to OpenAI's DALL-E to generate an image.
+* The extracted text and the given style are combined and given to OpenAI's DALL-E to generate an image.

 This approach allows user to have control of the image generation process without having to learn prompt engineering, while still able to produce exciting images.
 -->